Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Below is my recommendation of the best feats to unlock for the Cleric Nature Domain subclass in BG3 using the 3 points you get.

 Level 4: Ability Improvement.
-Being a Wisdom scaling class, use Ability Improvement to add more points in WIS.
+As a Wisdom scaling class, Ability Improvement adds more points to WIS.
 Our goal is to hit 20 WIS as quickly as possible.

 Level 8: War Caster.
 Since a decent amount of your terrain-altering spells do still require concentration, it would help you to invest in the War Caster feat to avoid getting interrupted, especially since you’ll be on the frontlines.

 Level 12: Ability Improvement.
-Since Nature Domain Cleric build serves the role of a tank, we have to increase our HP.
-For that, invest your last Feat point in Constitution as other equipment will have already given you 20 WIS by now.
+Since the Nature Domain Cleric build serves as a tank, we have to increase our HP.
+For that, invest your last Feat point in Constitution, as other equipment will have already given you 20 WIS by now.

 Best Spells and Cantrips for Cleric Nature Domain Build

-Cantrips that force movement such as thorn whip will be useful for their synergy with your terrain-altering spells such as Spike Growth, forcing opponents into it.
-Beyond that, the nature domain exclusive cantrip ‘Shillelagh’ is also quite good as it gives your weapon an attack bonus based on the level of your WIS stat.
+Cantrips that force movement, such as thorn whip, will be useful because they synergize with your terrain-altering spells, such as Spike Growth, forcing opponents into it.
+Beyond that, the nature domain exclusive cantrip ‘Shillelagh’ is also quite good, as it gives your weapon an attack bonus based on the level of your WIS stat.
 Resistance is also a solid choice for a cantrip.

 Domain exclusive spells

-Level 1: Pick Animal friendship.
-You can use it in certain dialogue to pass charisma checks, and in battle temporarily pacifies the target for a few turns.
+Level 1: Pick Animal Friendship.
+You can use it in certain dialogue to pass charisma checks, and in battle, it temporarily pacifies the target for a few turns.

 Level 3: Pick Spike Growth.
-Great movement inhibition and when paired with forced movement spells such as thorn whip, can greatly hamper enemy offense.
+When paired with forced movement spells such as thorn whip, great movement inhibition can greatly hamper enemy offense.

-Level 5: Sleet Storm.
-An impressive AoE spell that disrupts concentration-heavy foes.
-It also creates an ice terrain and cleanses flame, adding to your terrain control skills.
+Level 5: Sleet Storm is an impressive AoE spell that disrupts concentration-heavy foes.
+It also creates ice terrain and cleanses flame, adding to your terrain control skills.

 Level 7: Grasping Vine.
-Summons a grasping vine minion with low health that pulls enemies towards itself.
-This has good synergy with your terrain-altering spells as you can position the minion in different altered terrain, pulling them from one impeding terrain onto another.
+This spell summons a grasping vine minion with low health that pulls enemies toward itself.
+This has good synergy with your terrain-altering spells, as you can position the minion in different altered terrain, pulling them from one impeding terrain onto another.

 General spells